 Getting to know you

-Our initial meeting is all about determining whether or not we’re a good fit for each other.
+Our initial meeting is all about assessing ‘the fit’.
+We’re all about bringing clarity and confidence to our clients and their circumstances, and we want you to be able test-drive our approach and personal style.
 We work hard to listen and understand your values and priorities.
-Once we have some groundwork established, we’ll discuss the outcomes that your should expect as a result of undertaking the preparation of a financial plan.
+Once we have some groundwork established, we’ll discuss the outcomes that you should expect as a result of engaging in the preparation of a financial plan.
 We’ll also discuss the role that we each play in making your plan meaningful and realistic.